Catch Rainbow Trout In Georgia Without The Crowds

-Getting the bait down in the pools is important, and to ensure that his lures do, Dale often pinches on a couple of split shot six or eight inches above the Rapala or spinner.
+Getting the bait down in the pools is important, and to ensure that his lures do, Dale often pinches on a couple of split shot 6 or 8 inches above the Rapala or spinner.

 He targets the best-looking water with his first cast — the deepest, darkest water in a pool, and progressively casts to less-likely spots until he has covered the water.
 He expects most strikes to come at the upper end of a pool in the foaming water where the water flows in.
 In quieter pools he looks for ledges or boulders that break the flow and give the trout a place to hold out of the current while waiting for the current to bring a tidbit past.
 While the best spots are usually the pools, don’t overlook the smaller pockets that often hold a trout or two.
 A single boulder with a pocket of deeper water behind it always gets a cast.
 Any water that flows under an overhanging bank or log jam is worth a try.